What are the Service Options at Gardens Care Senior Housing?

 There are many types of long-term care, from nursing homes to home care and adult day care.
 Each type of care has its own set of services and amenities, so it’s important to choose the right one for your needs.

 The main difference between assisted living and memory care is the level of care each provides.
-Memory care is a higher level of care than assisted living, as it is specifically designed for those with memory impairments such as Alzheimer's or dementia.
-Memory care facilities provide personal care and assistance with activities of daily living, as well as around-the-clock supervision and a secured environment.
-Assisted living, on the other hand, is a lower level of care that is designed for those who need help with some activities of daily living but are still relatively independent.
+Memory care is a higher level of care than assisted living, as it is specifically designed for those with memory impairments such as Alzheimer’s or dementia.
+Memory care facilities provide personal care and assistance with activities of daily living, as well as around-the-clock supervision and a secure environment.
+Assisted living, on the other hand, is a lower level of care designed for those who need help with some activities of daily living but are still relatively independent.

 See all of our senior care communities in the Denver area >